EverettNC/Inferno/ANTHROPIC_PITCH_DECK.md

 # SLIDE 1: The Ecosystem Reveal

-## This Isn't a Vision—It's LIVE TECHNOLOGY Serving Real Users
+## This Isn't a Vision—It's LIVE OPERATIONAL TECHNOLOGY

 ### **4 WORKING Platforms - Not Promises, Production Reality**